 "Women were considered as representations and objects during times of war in DR Congo.
 They were seen as representations of the nation that can be easily destroyed and humiliated".

-COFAPRI (Congolese Female Action for Promoting Rights and Development) is based in Bukavu in the Eastern Democratic Rupublic of Congo.
+COFAPRI (Congolese Female Action for Promoting Rights and Development) is registered in Bukavu in the Eastern Democratic Rupublic of Congo.

 The Democratic Republic of the Congo (République démocratique du Congo), formerly Zaire, is located in Central Africa, with a short Atlantic coastline (37 km).
 It is the third largest country in Africa by area.